 Some information that may be required as part of your application for an Occupation and Hoarding permit includes:

-- Letter from the Relevant Building Surveyor stating that they are satisfied with the proposed precautions, and
+- A letter from the Relevant Building Surveyor stating that they are satisfied with the proposed precautions, and

 - the actual conditions of the site and the proposed precautions, location of hoarding and elevation plan of hoarding, including structural details

 - how pedestrian access will be maintained

 - location of street furniture, such as street benches, signs, power poles (if any)

 - location of public transport stops, such as tram stop or bus stop

 - scope of work